NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``heating_system_2_heating_capacity``
      - false
      - Btu/hr
-     - Double
+     - String
-     -
+     - auto
      - The output heating capacity of the second heating system.
-If not provided, the OS-HPXML autosized default (see `HPXML Heating Systems <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-heating-systems>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Heating Systems <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-heating-systems>`_) is used.
    * - ``heating_system_2_heating_autosizing_limit``
      - false
      - Btu/hr